awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

    ```
    [ℹ]  using region us-west-2
-   [ℹ]  will use version 1.12 for new nodegroup(s) based on control plane version
+   [ℹ]  1 nodegroup(s) that already exist (ng-9d1cc1f2) will be excluded
-   [ℹ]  nodegroup "standard-workers" will use "ami-0923e4b35a30a5f53" [AmazonLinux2/1.12]
+   [ℹ]  nodegroup "windows-ng" will use "ami-0c7f1b5f1bebccac2" [WindowsServer2019FullContainer/1.14]
-   [ℹ]  1 nodegroup (standard-workers) was included
+   [ℹ]  1 nodegroup (windows-ng) was included (based on the include/exclude rules)
-   [ℹ]  will create a CloudFormation stack for each of 1 nodegroups in cluster "default"
+   [ℹ]  combined exclude rules: ng-9d1cc1f2
-   [ℹ]  1 task: { create nodegroup "standard-workers" }
+   [ℹ]  no nodegroups present in the current set were excluded by the filter
-   [ℹ]  building nodegroup stack "eksctl-default-nodegroup-standard-workers"
+   [ℹ]  will create a CloudFormation stack for each of 1 nodegroups in cluster "windows"
-   [ℹ]  deploying stack "eksctl-default-nodegroup-standard-workers"
+   [ℹ]  1 task: { create nodegroup "windows-ng" }
-   [ℹ]  adding role "arn:aws:iam::111122223333:role/eksctl-default-nodegroup-standard-NodeInstanceRole-12C2JO814XSEE" to auth ConfigMap
+   [ℹ]  building nodegroup stack "eksctl-windows-nodegroup-windows-ng"
-   [ℹ]  nodegroup "standard-workers" has 0 node(s)
+   [ℹ]  deploying stack "eksctl-windows-nodegroup-windows-ng"
-   [ℹ]  waiting for at least 1 node(s) to become ready in "standard-workers"
+   [ℹ]  adding role "arn:aws:iam::123456789012:role/eksctl-windows-nodegroup-windows-NodeInstanceRole-1E4JMZRAT9AEZ" to auth ConfigMap
-   [ℹ]  nodegroup "standard-workers" has 3 node(s)
+   [ℹ]  nodegroup "windows-ng" has 0 node(s)
-   [ℹ]  node "ip-192-168-52-42.us-west-2.compute.internal" is ready
+   [ℹ]  waiting for at least 1 node(s) to become ready in "windows-ng"
-   [ℹ]  node "ip-192-168-7-27.us-west-2.compute.internal" is not ready
+   [ℹ]  nodegroup "windows-ng" has 1 node(s)
-   [ℹ]  node "ip-192-168-76-138.us-west-2.compute.internal" is not ready
+   [ℹ]  node "ip-192-168-88-105.us-west-2.compute.internal" is ready
-   [✔]  created 1 nodegroup(s) in cluster "default"
+   [✔]  created 1 nodegroup(s) in cluster "windows"
    [ℹ]  checking security group configuration for all nodegroups
    [ℹ]  all nodegroups have up-to-date configuration
    ```

-1. \(Optional\) [Launch a Guest Book Application](eks-guestbook.md) — Deploy a sample application to test your cluster and Linux worker nodes\.
+1. \(Optional\) [Deploy a Windows Sample Application](windows-support.md#windows-sample-application) — Deploy a sample application to test your cluster and Windows worker nodes\.

 ------
 #### [ AWS Management Console ]